Third Hour Now up and running on the Rush Limbaugh program.

 Well, there are states that get more back in federal dollars than they pay in.

-You chart start to tell people don't worry about buying insurance, don't worry about buying subsidized crop insurance, subsidized flood insurance.
+You start to tell people, don't worry about buying insurance.

-We will declare a disaster declaration, and the government will come in and insure you with taxpayer dollars.
+We will declare a disaster declaration and the government will come in and insure you with taxpayer dollars.

 And what you are encouraging people is to behave irresponsibly.

-If you allow them to function, they tell you where to locate and where not to locate.
+They tell you where to locate and where not to locate.

-If we keep subsidizing the relocations, we keep subsidizing disaster declaration aids, which are being used for political footballs, not maybe in this case, but in many cases, uh, we tell people to behave irresponsibly and we shouldn't be in that business.
+If we keep subsidizing the relocations, we keep subsidizing disaster declaration aids, which are being used for political footballs, not maybe in this case, but in many cases, we tell people to behave irresponsibly and we shouldn't be in that business.

 Narrated film strips.

-Man, HR is almost HR and Mike in the studio.
+Man, HR is almost, HR and Mike in the studio.

 You're almost as old as I am.